awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 ## Troubleshooting File Operation Errors<a name="troubleshooting-efs-fileop-errors"></a>

 When you access Amazon EFS file systems, certain limits on the files in the file system apply\.
 Exceeding these limits causes file operation errors\.
-For more information on client and file\-based limits in Amazon EFS, see [Limits for Client EC2 Instances ](limits.md#limits-client-specific)\.
+For more information on client and file\-based limits in Amazon EFS, see [Limits for NFS Clients](limits.md#limits-client-specific)\.
 Following, you can find some common file operation errors and the limits associated with each error\.

 ### Command Fails with “Disk quota exceeded” Error<a name="diskquotaerror"></a>